bstrock/bstrock/README.md

 <h3>Background</h3>

 🌐 I'm a **professional and experienced GIS Developer** from Eden Prairie, MN with a background in Geography, Political Ecology, GIS, and Cartography.

 I am comfortable working with a wide range of languages, frameworks, and development platforms, including both open-source and vendor-provided tools and solutions.

+My work is centered on 3 major areas of focus:

 <h3>GIS & Cartography</h3>